Family Camping and Outdoor Adventure Around the Willamette Valley

 The campground is situated in a forested grove, next to a small creek.
 Creekside campsites provide opportunities for waterplay.
 A single loop of campsites means kids on bikes aren’t likely to get lost.
 We took some time one afternoon to hike over to the Trail of Ten Falls, visited a couple of the falls, and hiked back to the campsite.

 Silver Falls State Park also offers cabin camping for those who prefer solid walls.
 These are in high demand, so advance booking is necessary.
-And for more on the park, check out our ultimate guide to Silver Falls State Park.
+For more on the park, check out our ultimate guide to Silver Falls State Park.

 Champoeg State Heritage Area